kenstir/tortle/README.md

-# tortool - like qbittools but for Deluge and qBittorrent
+# tortle - like qbittools but for Deluge and qBittorrent

-I started tortool (`tt`) as a way to list the contents of Deluge server or qBittorrent server using Golang APIs and Cobra/Viper, and that became:
+I started tortle (`tt`) as a way to list the contents of Deluge server or qBittorrent server using Golang APIs and Cobra/Viper, and that became:

 ```
 tt deluge ls --columns=ratio,name